David Hayman: Career

 He began his acting career at the Citizens Theatre in the city.
 At the venue, Hayman played roles such as Hamlet, the lead in the Beaumarchais directed plays, The Marriage of Figaro, and Al Capone.
 On television, he gained national prominence playing the role of the notorious Barlinnie Prison convict turned sculptor, Jimmy Boyle, in the tv movie A Sense of Freedom (1981).
 He also made uncredited appearances in early episodes of the comedy sketch show Scotch and Wry (1978).

 After this film for television, Hayman focused on performing character roles rather than the lead.
 His long list of film credits include appearances supporting Gary Oldman in Sid and Nancy (1986), Bruce Willis in The Jackal (1997), Kevin Spacey in Ordinary Decent Criminal (2000) and Pierce Brosnan in The Tailor of Panama (2001).
 He also appeared in Hope and Glory (1987), directed by John Boorman, as well as The Boy in the Striped Pyjamas (2008).

 Hayman is known for his role as Chief Supt.
 Michael Walker in Lynda La Plante's long-running crime thriller Trial & Retribution, which ran for twelve series from 1997 to 2009.
 He has a distinct scar over his left eye, which he chose to use as character makeup, along with a shaved head, for his part in the series.

 Hayman has also had success in directing film and TV productions.
 Silent Scream (1990), is a study of convicts in Barlinnie Prison, examining the life of convicted murderer Larry Winters.
 The film was entered into the 40th Berlin International Film Festival.
 Later followed The Hawk (1993), starring Helen Mirren as a woman who begins to suspect that her husband is a serial killer.
 He was also in The Near Room, a film about child abuse and corruption set in Glasgow.
+A talk on the industry given by Hayman to pupils at James McAvoy's Glasgow school in the 1990s was referenced by the latter as the inception of his own successful acting career.